Wolf Creek is finding new life on television screens a decade after its release, but what are its stars up to these days?

 Bubby has been locked in an apartment in Adelaide for all of his 35-years, believing the air outside to be poisonous… Until he makes his escape, going on a shocking journey of self-discovery.

 Watch it on DVD

-It’s been nearly two decades since The Castle soared onto screens, but it’s still not unusual to find some of its iconic one-liners dropped into everyday conversation.
+It’s been two decades since The Castle soared onto screens, but it’s still not unusual to find some of its iconic one-liners dropped into everyday conversation.

 The beloved 1997 comedy introduced us not only to the blue-collar Kerrigans, but their profound words of wisdom, including “tell ’em to get stuffed” and “how’s the serenity?”.